 Conflict of Interest Policy

 Increasing demands are placed on research institutes to collaborate with enterprises as a way of generating additional funding to support their research.
 In this context, IRB Barcelona members are placed in situations where potential conflicts may arise between their personal and professional interests and the interests of IRB Barcelona.

-The involvement of IRB Barcelona members in these activities may give rise to Conflict of Interest, whether potential or existing, which require IRB Barcelona to act and take action in defense of their interests.
+The involvement of IRB Barcelona members in these activities may give rise to Conflict of Interest, whether potential or existing, which requires IRB Barcelona to act and take action in defence of its interests.